VirusTotal/yara/README.md

 ## Additional resources

-Do you use GitHub for storing you YARA rules?
+Do you use GitHub for storing your YARA rules?
 [YARA-CI](https://yara-ci.cloud.virustotal.com) may be a useful addition to your toolbelt.
 This is GitHub application that provides continuous testing for your rules, helping you to identify common mistakes and false positives.